-The recent discovery of 215 children at the Tk’emlups (Kamloops) Residential School is a horrifying reminder of the suffering and harm that Indigenous communities, families and survivors have experienced and continue to experience.
+The recent discoveries of 215 children at the Tk’emlups (Kamloops) Residential School and 751 children at the Marieval Residential School is a horrifying reminder of the suffering and harm that Indigenous communities, families and survivors have experienced and continue to experience.
+There will no doubt be more graves discovered in the coming months.

-We stand in solidarity with the Tk’emlúps te Secwe̓pemc People, the still missing victims and survivors of the Residential School system and Indigenous communities throughout the World.
+We stand in solidarity with the Tk’emlúps te Secwe̓pemc People, the Cowessess First Nation, the still missing victims and survivors of the Residential School system and Indigenous communities throughout the World.

 It is a reminder that this is not simply a past chapter in our collective history but a legacy that has continued as the poison of colonialism and genocide continues to permeate through communities.